 Mom wasn’t an anti-vaxxer, she was distracted.
-I had received my smallpox vaccine at school in Texas.
-I remember lining up in a huge lunchroom, but after that we moved back to the small rural town in Alabama where she and a few more generations of my family had grown up.
-I really don’t know what happened, but the ball was dropped somewhere and the rest of my vaccines didn’t happen at school, or the health department or my doctor’s office.
+I received my smallpox vaccine at school in Texas.
+I remember lining up in a huge lunchroom, but after that we moved back to the small rural town in Alabama where she and a few more generations of my family grew up.
+I really don’t know what happened, but the ball was dropped somewhere and the rest of my vaccines didn’t happen at school, or the health department, or the doctor’s office.
 My vaccine card was also missing Polio, maybe something else as well, but Measles and Polio are the ones I remember.
-I test positive for antibodies of all the childhood diseases that doctors over the years have ever had a reason to check, including ones I don’t recall having.

 I remember Mom telling me I had a really close call, but just how high my temperature got was a little fuzzy.
-The mercury was up in that tip of the old glass stick thermometer where the numbers end and just a little bit of tube allows the liquid to continue to expand into the twilight zone of guessed the temperatures.
-As an adult I wondered if there is a way to figure out how high it got.
+The mercury was up in that tip of the old glass stick thermometer where the numbers end and just a little bit of tube allows the liquid to continue to expand into the twilight zone of “guess the temperature”.
+As an adult, I wondered if there was a way to figure out just how high it got.
 I looked up the symptoms and things that happened to me to see if they happened at a specific body temperature.
 It was disquieting.
-The phrase “denatured proteins” was in what I saw and it wasn’t very far from the temperature range I’d been led to believe my body and brain might have reached.
-The article likened denatured proteins to scrambled eggs for those who weren’t familiar with the term.
+The phrase “denatured proteins” was in what I saw and it wasn’t very far from the temperature range I’d been led to believe my body and brain reached.
+The article likened denatured proteins to scrambled eggs for those who aren’t familiar with the term.
 In fact, the only reason I’m sure my temperature didn’t get all the way to that level is because I’m alive.

-I do tell the story fairly often though.
+I don’t want to dwell on this, but I do want to learn from it and avoid as much sickness and pain as possible, and I do tell the story fairly often.
 Measles is dangerous and the effects can compound.
+All the diseases that have been worth developing a vaccine for are better avoided.
 I don’t want what happened to me to happen to others.
 I hope that sharing my story will help people to avoid it.